-The difference between the first and third quartiles of a variable (Q3 – Q1).
+The difference between the first (lower) and third (upper) quartiles of a variable (Q3 – Q1).
 This is the preferred measure of variation where there is a skewed distribution, in order to disregard outliers.

 The dispersion of the data from the mean.
 Variance measures the sum of the difference (deviation) between each observation and the mean.
 We have to square each of these deviations to keep them as positive values, if we didn’t the variance would always sum to zero.

-In Excel, VAR.P is the function to use if you have the full population available or VAR.S to estimate the variance if you just have a sample.
+In Excel, VAR.P is the function to use if you have the full population available alternatively VAR.S or VAR will estimate the variance if you just have a sample.

 Once you have the standard deviation of your sample, you can measure how many observations are within one standard deviation of the mean, how many within two standard deviations, etc. Standard deviation can easily be calculated within Excel.

 In a perfect normal distribution, you would expect 68% of observations to fall within one standard deviation of the mean, 95% within two standard deviations and 99.7% within three standard deviations.
 For example with 49 balls in the National Lottery the mean is 25, assuming the results have a normal distribution you’d expect 68% of balls will be within one standard deviation of 25.